AugusDogus/capy-bun/README.md

 # Capy-Bun

-Build native, cross-platform desktop UIs with TypeScript and Bun.
-This monorepo provides TypeScript bindings for the [Capy UI framework](https://capy-ui.org/) using Bun's FFI.
+Build native, cross-platform desktop applications with TypeScript and Bun.
+Capy-Bun provides TypeScript bindings for the [Capy UI framework](https://capy-ui.org/) using Bun's FFI.

 ## What is this?